joshmfrankel/joshmfrankel.github.io/_posts/2018-05-26-zero-downtime-migration-from-enum-to-single-table-inheritance.md

 ---

 I've been refactoring quite a bit of legacy code recently.
-I love this kind of work because you get to setup new patterns and code pathways for future developers to use.
+I love this kind of work because you get to architect new patterns and code pathways for future developers to use.
 Right past mistakes and make the future of the application just a bit brighter.
 My most recent refactoring involved converting an Enum based architecture to utilize Rail's Single Table Inheritance setup.
 So what does it take to move from one architecture to another?
 Keep reading to find out strategies that I use to help keep bugs to a minimum while ensuring that end-users experience zero downtime.
 <!--excerpt-->

 For major architecture refactors, there are a few steps I take to determine what the desirable end result is.
 Do you want to modify an existing feature?
 Convert an existing feature into another?
 Is this a brand new feature?
 These high-level questions about the purpose behind the refactor help guide you in making decisions that lead to a successful delivery.